Tresjs/tres/docs/examples/shaders.md

 //..
 ```

-Our fragment shader, like this:
+Our fragment shader looks like this:

 ```ts
 //...